cloudfoundry/stratos/kubernetes/README.md

 By default minkube does not have a persistent volume against which volumes for the containers can be created.
 The following will map a local folder to be used as a persistent volume for kubernetes.
 ```
+cd kubernetes
 kubectl create -f optional/console-pv.yaml
 ```

 ## Setup Helm
-- Download the Helm binary for your system from https://github.com/kubernetes/helm/releases.
+- Download the Helm binary for your system from https://github.com/kubernetes/helm/releases. **Minimum supported version of v2.3.0**
 For convenience the guide assumes that helm binary has been added to your PATH.
 - To install the Helm server (Tiller) in your Minikube setup, run the following:
 ```